cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

     definition namespaces and not quality namespaces, which are one meta-level higher).

-* Start of a mapping file for certain OneDM playground models:
+* Start of a Supplement for certain OneDM playground models:

 ~~~ sdf
 info: